4th Global Conference

 - Changing states – from person to patient – accounts of experience and representations from literature, the Arts, film, and the digital media;

-- Preserving and nurturing relationships in a therapeutic setting – case studies, personal accounts, and institutional facts;
+- Preserving and nurturing relationships in a therapeutic setting – case studies, personal and experiential accounts, and institutional facts;

 - The present and future roles of new global technologies in patient care.